When is the best time for the Everest base Camp 12 days Hike?

 What to Pack for the Everest Base Camp Trekking 12 Days?

-We have prepared a list of all necessary trekking gear and equipment for the Everest Base Camp trekking for 12 days.
+We have prepared a list of all necessary trekking gear and equipment for the 12 days trekking to Everest Base Camp trekking.
 You can either buy or rent the equipment and gear for the trek if you do not have it.

 - Clothing -Baselayer -Insulation layer -Third layer